growthboot/Javascript-Q/README.md

 - **hasClass**: Check if elements has a specific css class attached to it
 - **addClass**: Add a style sheet class to an element `$('h1').addClass("headline")`.
 Add multiple classes by separating them by spaces.
 Inject a CSS class into the DOM `$.addClass(".headline", {position:"absolute",top:0,left:0})`.
 - **removeClass**: Remove a style sheet class from dom elements `$('h1').removeClass("headline")`.
+- **withClass**: Removes all items from the selection if they dont contain the provided class(es)
+- **withoutClass**: Removes all items from the selection if they contain the provided class(es)
+- **filter**: Removes all items from the selection if they dont match the provided selection
 - **attr**: Add an attribute to elements `$("#headline").attr("more_data", "value")`.
 Get the value of an attribute `$("#headline").attr("more_data")` returns `"value"`.
 - **removeAttr**: Remove an attribute from elements `$("h3").removeAttr("more_data")`.
 - **data**: Get and set any type of data from any dom element